TendulkarBudida/Text-Extraction/README.md

 ```
 .
+├── .venv             # Virtual environment (optional)
-├── ocr_app.py        # Main Python script
+├── main.py           # Main Python script
 ├── README.md         # This readme file
-├── arial.ttf         # Font file for rendering text on the image (download separately if not present)
+└── arial.ttf         # Font file for rendering text on the image (download separately if not present)
-└── requirements.txt  # Optional: list of dependencies
 ```

 ## Libraries Used